AV-98-Ingram/LeetCodeSolutions/Readme.md

 - dividing numbers to non-negative and negative groups
 - finding the one in one group that can cancel the sum of two numbers in the other group
 - (0, 0, 0) needs special handling as all numbers are from the same group
+- this approach is also O(n^2) but "two pointer" is better in space cost

+**16-3Sum_closest**
+- in order to have a O(n^2) solution, this problem must use the "two pointer" approach mentioned in 15-3Sum

 **274-H_Index**
 - "For each number i, how many publications having at least i citations?"